anaptecs/jeaf-generator.io/uml-modeling-guide/jmm/JEAFComponent.md

 ---

 # Stereotype `«JEAFComponent»`
 Stereotype `«JEAFComponent»` is used to define JEAF Components in the UML model.
-JEAF Generator will use this stereotype as marker to identify for which model elements JEAF-specific classes for components should be generated.<br><br>Please be aware that all settings will applied for all services that are implemented by the component.
+JEAF Generator will use this stereotype as marker to identify for which model elements JEAF-specific classes for components should be generated.

+Please be aware that all settings will applied for all services that are implemented by the component.

 <br>